GDPR and CPRA: rethinking analytics

 The screenshot is from my laptop with macOS Big Sur using Safari.

-Do you want to ask your user to consent to a very long list?
+Do you want to ask your user to consent with a very long list?

 Laws